determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/deepspeed.rst

      ...

-If you want to overwrite some values in an existing DeepSpeed configuration file, use :meth:`~determined.pytorch.dsat.overwrite_deepspeed_config` and an experiment configuration similar
+If you want to overwrite some values in an existing DeepSpeed configuration file, use :meth:`~determined.pytorch.deepspeed.overwrite_deepspeed_config` and an experiment configuration similar
 to:

 .. code:: yaml